Best Credit Card Welcome Offers: November 2025

 Jess used Capital One Venture miles to fly business class on Turkish Airlines to Greece.

 The Air Canada Aeroplan® Credit Card is a strong choice for frequent travelers, especially those who fly with Air Canada or its Star Alliance partners.
-It offers automatic Aeroplan 25K elite status, free first checked bags for you and your traveling companions, priority airport services, and up to 3x points on Air Canada, groceries, and dining.
-With flexible redemption options and no foreign transaction fees, the card delivers excellent travel value for its $95 annual fee.
-We use Air Canada to book many of our flights with partner airlines!
+It offers up to three points per dollar spent on direct purchases from Air Canada, groceries, and dining (including takeout and eligible delivery services), and one point per dollar on other purchases.
+With flexible redemption options and no foreign-transaction fees, the card delivers excellent travel value for its $95 annual fee.
+We use Air Canada Aeroplan to book many of our flights with partner airlines!

-Now is the time to learn more about these cards and earn the best credit card welcome offers!
+Now is the time to learn more about these cards and take advantage of the best credit card welcome offers!
 We always advise applying when the welcome offer is high.
-Which of these elevated welcome offers intrigues you right now?
+Which of these elevated welcome offers interests you the most right now?

 7 Reasons Why I Love Chase Ultimate Rewards®